DevExpress/devextreme-react/README.md

 # React UI and Visualization Components Based on DevExtreme Widgets #

-This project allows you to use [DevExtreme Widgets](http://js.devexpress.com/Demos/WidgetsGallery/) as [React components](https://reactjs.org).
+This project allows you to use [DevExtreme Widgets](http://js.devexpress.com/Demos/WidgetsGallery/) as [React C omponents](https://reactjs.org).

 ## <a name="getting-started"></a>Getting Started ##